bensmrs/gendarme/README.md

 ### Loading encoders

-`Marshal` works with extensible types, so your code needs to declare which encoders you intent to use before you can actually use them.
+`Marshal` works with extensible types, so your code needs to declare which encoders you intend to use before you can actually use them.
 To load both JSON and YAML encoders, simply add to your code:

 ```ocaml
 [%%marshal.load Json; Yaml]